clarin-eric/oai-harvest-manager/README.md

   delay and timeout) can be overwritten for a specific provider by adding them as attributes to the provider element.

+- The attribute *exclusive*, when set to true, indicates that the provider should be harvested on its own, i.e. no other harvesting threads should be active, this can be used when a provider has some huge records.

 - The provider element may contain multiple *set* child elements, which specify the names of OAI-PMH sets to be harvested.